satocos135/animalfolktale-analysis/README.md

 + R (3.4.4)
     + For PCA
 + Gephi (0.9.2)
-    + For drawing co-occurent networks
+    + For drawing co-occurrent networks

 ## File description

+The contents of this repository are as follows:

 + ./
+    + supplementary.pdf
+        + Suplimentary figures for the paper.
     + analysis.ipynb
         + Main analyses in the paper (Python), Jupyter-notebook format
     + utility.py